evg13ny/Examples/blog website/readme.md

-An example of blog website using PHP, MySQL and MVC model.
+An example of blog website using PHP, MySQL, MVC model and swiper.

 After logging in you can upload a new post.